uvaai/ml1/70 week7/40 Automation and Labour/content.md

 the assumption that capitalism is the only viable economic system.

 However, I think countering these arguments really just changes the subject to the advantages and disadvantges of UBI.
-Implementing a UBI would just a direct effect eliminate this potential problem of unemployment due to automation, but that is not the only reason to argue for a UBI.
+Implementing a UBI would just as a direct effect eliminate this potential problem of unemployment due to automation, but that is not the only reason to argue for a UBI.
 Considering pro's and con's of a UBI is an interesting political en economic exercise, but really not the focus of this writing assignment.

 ### 2. Polanyis' argument?